“What have I done? This guy thinks he hobbled in here…wait until he tries to walk out!”1

 Note his words, “for which God covered me.”
 Is Johnson admitting that the initial botched healing of the contractor was done by himself rather than God?
 It would appear that way.
 Given that it apparently was not God involved in the initial attempt at healing the contractor, which of the remaining options – numbers 2 through 5 above – do you think applies?
 Or, is there yet another option I’ve just not considered?

 1 Johnson, Bill.
 Release the Power of Jesus.
 2009, Destiny Image “Speaking the Purposes of God for this Generation and the Generations to Come,” Shippensburg, PA; p 107.
-Emphasis added.
+Ellipse in original, emphasis added.

 2 McConnell, D. R. A Different Gospel.
 1988 (4th printing, 1991), Hendrickson, Peabody, MA; pp 30, 44-48